home-assistant/home-assistant.io/source/_components/switchmate.markdown

   default: false
 {% endconfiguration %}

-The component is tested with SwitchMate Lighting Control Rocker and SwitchMate Lighting Control Toggle.
+The integration is tested with SwitchMate Lighting Control Rocker and SwitchMate Lighting Control Toggle.